Celebrating the Life and Legacy of Lephoto Nabi: A True Legend in Technology and Humanity

 🕊️ Introduction

 For me, this loss is profoundly personal.
-He was not only my lecturer but also a mentor, a guide, and an inspiration who shaped my academic path, industrial outlook, social values, and entrepreneurial vision.
+He was not only my lecturer but also a mentor, a guide, to many other Basotho Youth - an inspiration who shaped my academic path, industrial outlook, social values, and entrepreneurial vision.

 This blog is my humble attempt to celebrate his life, legacy, and the immeasurable impact he had on me and countless others.